DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Advice, to me?"

-"Suppose we defeat foreign gods and take back Io Federation.
+"Suppose we defeat sidhes and take back Io Federation.
 Then whose achievement it is going to be?
 That's not for me or you to decide.
 This will be decided by our soldiers and people who witness the struggle."